Letre2/webseite/content/blog/1_5050/index.md

 ### **Our added features**
-- Possibility to share a ride with friends via invitation link or QR-Code.
+- Possibility to share a ride with friends via the invitation link or QR-Code.
-- Share your ride with the public.
+- Share a ride with the public.
-- Joiny available rides.
+- Join available rides.
-- Better organization of rides.
 - Ride Manager / Dashboard.
-- Rate a ride and see the ratings of an available ride.
+- Rate a ride and see the ratings of available rides.
 - Schedule a ride.
 - Pay online.
-- Everyone can use the service of the 50/50-Taxi
+- Unlimited access to the 50/50-Taxi.

 ### **My role in this team**
-I worked in a team consisting of two other interaction designer.
-I had a important role, cause I was doing the User reaserch and the interactive prototyping with "Protopie".
-Both tasks were shaping the appearence of the final experience.
+Our team consisted of three interaction designers.
+My role was to conduct user research and to accomplish interactive prototyping with "Protopie".
+Both tasks were central to the appearence of the final experience.

 -----

 ## **Design process**

-1. Screenflow
+1. Screenflow analysis
-2. User Journey mapping
+2. User journey mapping
-3. User Interview and inquiries.
+3. User interview and inquiries.
-5. competitor analysis
+5. Competitor analysis
-4. Analyse & define
+4. Analyze & define the context of use and the personas
-6. Kano Methode
+6. Kano methode
 5. App architecture
-7. Design Board methode
+7. Design board methode
-8. Low-fi Prototype
+8. Low-fi prototype
 9. Details
 <!--
 **Miro Board**